phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: NULL

-    Path to the key file when using SSL for connecting to the MySQL server.
+    Path to the client key file when using SSL for connecting to the MySQL server.
+This is used to authenticate the client to the server.

     For example: